faranakopolis/miniLinkV2/README.md

 The idea is a program that makes your URLs shorter.
 Basically, you enter a URL and receive a short version of it.

+In order to start the project, run the following command in the main directory:

+`uvicorn main:app --reload`

+and to read the APIs document go to: `host:port/minilink/docs/`

+To run the tests use this command: `python -m pytest`

 Mini Link has the following APIs:

 #### Generate short URL: